-Early Childhood (P-4) Program
+Elementary (K-6) Program

 Middle Level (4-8) Program

-Secondary Programs
+Secondary and K-12 Programs

 Graduate Programs

 Educational Leadership/Curriculum and Instruction Programs

 Special Education and Gifted and Talented Programs

-Any Professional Education Faculty member shall be eligible to serve as a member on a maximum of 2 area programs.
-To be eligible the Professional Education Faculty member shall teach in, or have a professional affiliation with, the selected area program.
-Notification of interest to serve shall be submitted annually to the Head of Unit between August 15 and September 15.
+Any EPP Faculty member shall be eligible to serve as a member on a maximum of 2 area programs.
+To be eligible the EPP Faculty member shall teach in, or have a professional affiliation with, the selected area program.
+Notification of interest to serve shall be submitted annually to the Head of Unit (for CAEP, Dean of the College of Education and Behavioral Science) between August 15 and September 15.

-Annually, prior to March 1 the respective programs will meet to elect a chair and a recorder.
-The chairs of the area programs will serve as voting members of the Council on Professional Education (COPE).
+Annually, prior to March 30, the respective programs will meet to elect a chair and a recorder.
+The chairs of the area programs will serve as voting members of COPE.
 To ensure broader representation, the chair of an area program will be ineligible to serve concurrently as the chair of a standing committee.
 As a voting member of COPE, it is the responsibility of the area program chair to keep area program members informed of all issues discussed in COPE.
 It will also be the responsibility of the area program chair to keep COPE informed of all relevant program issues/business.

 The chair of the area program will plan and develop meeting agendas.
-The Head of the Unit will provide a minimum notice to all Professional Education faculty members of one week prior to the meeting.
+The Head of the Unit will provide a minimum notice to all EPP faculty members one week prior to the meeting.
 Agendas and meeting minutes will be submitted to the Head of Unit at the end of each academic year.